-- " View: It performs the same operation as the View button: it visualises the selected studies, organising the viewers and the series automatically with an automatic layout or a hanging protocol. - " Delete: It deletes the selected studies or series from the list of the locally stored studies.
-This operation can also be performed by selecting the study or series and pressing the Del key. - Send to DICOMDIR List: It exports the files (the data) of the study to DICOMDIR format in order to record it on a USB, CD, DVD, hard disk...
-To do so, it is first necessary to send all the desired studies to the DICOMDIR list by using this functionality, and then export them together (see section 6.2 Exportation of studies).
-This operation can also be performed by selecting the study and pressing the Ctrl + M keys. - Send to PACS: It sends the selected studies or series to the selected PACS.
-This operation can also be performed by pressing the Ctrl+S keys.
+view: It performs the same operation as the view button: it visualises the selected studies, organising the viewers and the series automatically with an automatic layout or a hanging protocol.

+Delete: It deletes the selected studies or series from the list of the locally stored studies.
+This operation can also be performed by selecting the study or series and pressing the Del key.

+Send to DICOMDIR List: It exports the files (the data) of the study to DICOMDIR format in order to record it on a USB, CD, DVD, hard disk...
+To do so, it is first necessary to send all the desired studies to the DICOMDIR list by using this functionality, and then export them together (see section 9.2 Exportation of studies).
+This operation can also be performed by selecting the study and pressing the Ctrl +M keys.

+also be performed by pressing the Ctrl +S keys.
 A dialogue box with the configured PACS appears from which the PACS where the selected elements will be sent can be chosen.
 Once the PACS have been selected, the submission is confirmed with the Send button.
-If the PACS does not appear in the list, a new PACS can be configured (see section 13.3 PACS).
+If the PACS does not appear in the list, a new PACS can be configured (see section 16.4 PACS).